 When given a diagnosis of any of the nerve pain conditions which commonly end with the words neuritis, neuralgia, neuroma, or syndrome, Nerve Release and Regeneration Injection Therapy is an excellent option.
 (See Figure 4.)
 Most of these conditions are easily treated with one, or a combination, of natural injection therapy techniques.
 This includes common conditions such as intercostal neuritis, occipital neuralgia, Morton’s neuroma, as well as thoracic outlet syndrome or piriformis syndrome.
 If the syndrome involves an irritated, compressed, or sensitive (to stretch or touch) nerve, most likely a simple in-office natural injection technique is needed to restore the nerve to health along with all of the tissues it innervates!
 (See Figure 5.)
 In our office, we have also had success with conditions that were traditionally treated with steroid injections, including De Quervain’s tenosynovitis and trigger finger.
 Steroid injections can have the unwanted side effect of causing fat atrophy, ligamentosis, or tendinosis, making NRRIT an excellent alternative.

 Nerve Release No Longer Requires Surgery!

-Sometimes only one treatment is needed, but often, three to six visits are needed.
+Sometimes only one treatment is needed, but often, three to six visits are needed, especially in cases of severe joint instability where the nerve irritation is located.
 Patients suffering from nerve pain should not delay seeking medical care for these conditions.
 This cannot be overemphasized.
 Permanent nerve damage may occur.
 If the fear of surgery has prevented you from seeking help, please know that wonderful non-surgical treatment options now exist!
 Our team will be happy to help you!
 Please reach out to us to discuss your case.
 Let’s get you the help you need to restore your nerve function!